© Volny Chor Archive

 You can find the best-of videos and complete recordings of past events on our YouTube channel.

-The discussion starts with a welcome address by Prof. Kateřina Králová Ph.D.
-(Head of the Research Centre for Memory Studies, Charles University & Memory Studies Association), followed by a short introduction of the exhibition ‘Voices of Memory’ by Prof. Astrid Schmetterling (Senior Lecturer in Visual Cultures, Goldsmiths, University of London) and Nikita Kadan (artist).
-Afterwards, we continue with the panel discussion.
+The discussion began with a welcome address by Prof. Kateřina Králová Ph.D.
+(Director of the Research Center for Memory Studies, Charles University & Memory Studies Association), followed by a brief introduction to the exhibition “Voices of Memory” by Astrid Schmetterling (Senior Lecturer in Visual Cultures, Goldsmiths, University of London) and Nikita Kadan (artist).
+This was followed by a panel discussion.

 Together with the German Historical Institute in Warsaw and the Foundation for Polish-German Reconciliation, the EVZ Foundation organized a panel discussion with Polish and German experts from academia and civil society.
 The focus was laying on the debate about the German-Polish cultures of remembrance: What is the current state of the process of German-Polish reconciliation?
 What has changed in recent years, with fewer and fewer contemporary witnesses, but in a politically charged discourse?